-Thus, the Counsel's Office suffered a severe blow from this decision, and its ramifications will profoundly affect the next Counsel.
-In one sense, the specific circumstances of this case, where a Deputy Counsel was subpoenaed to testify in federal court about possible criminal behavior by a president, were so idiosyncratic as to be unlikely to recur very often.
-Yet to Bush Counsel C. Boyden Gray, the most unfortunate aspect was that the privilege was lost in a case concerning the president's personal behavior, rather than his official duties or matters of national security, where assertions of presidential privilege are treated more deferentially by the courts.2 Gray called this "the weakest possible case," which produced "rulings that reduce the leverage future presidents will have in cases when it really matters."
-(Strobel, 1998, p.
-10)
+Counsel C. Boyden Gray, the most unfortunate aspect was that the privilege was lost in a case concerning the president's personal behavior, rather than his official duties or matters of national security, where assertions of presidential privilege are treated more deferentially by the courts.
+13 Gray called this "the weakest possible case," which produced "rulings that reduce the leverage future presidents will have in cases when it really matters" (Strobel, 1998, p.
+10).